attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 findMissing( [1, 2, 3, 4, 5, 6, 7, 9, 11, 12, 13, 14, 15] ) should return [8, 10] as both of them are missing the series.

 You can assume that the input array does not contain any duplicates.

+## Day 2

+### Challenge 3

+Write a Javascript program that removes duplicates from an array.

+For example, if the input array is `[1, 2, 2, 3, 4, 5, 6, 6, 7]`, the output of the program should be [1, 2, 3, 4, 5, 6, 7]

+You can assume that the input array is sorted.
+(If this fact is not mentioned in your interview challenge, you can always sort the input array before processing).

+Can you do this in O(n) time?